 This is not a button masher by any means as you have to master the block mechanics and magic attacks to be able to clear the later stages.
 The Neo Geo CD version has unlimited continues but you just have to find a way to make it so you are challenging yourself.

 You upgrade your weapons, magic and you have multiple paths, everything you would want for a fantasy arcade-rpg.
 Crossed Swords 2 was a Neo Geo CD exclusive game that might be the better game but I picked the first one for the challenge of the AES version.

 If you like this one: King of Dragons

 7. Last Blade 2 (MVS, AES, NG CD, Wii VC, PS4, Switch)

 The Last Blade 2 is such a cool fighter.
-A weapon based fighter released after the most popular Samurai Showdown, I find it to surpass those games in many categories.
-The setting is fantastic, with some real looking characters and backgrounds as opposed to the more cartoony style of the Samurai Showdown games.
+A weapon based fighter released after the more popular Samurai Showdown, I find it to surpass those games in many categories.
+The setting is fantastic with some real looking characters and backgrounds in contrast to the more cartoony style of the Samurai Showdown games.